Topps: Consolidation of a monopoly

-The next company to challenge Topps was Fleer, another gum manufacturer.
-Fleer signed star Ted Williams to an exclusive contract in 1959 and sold a set of cards oriented around him.
-Williams retired the next year, so Fleer began adding around him other mostly retired players in a Baseball Greats series, which was sold with gum.
+The next company to challenge Topps was Fleer, another bubble gum company.
+Fleer signed star Ted Williams to an exclusive contract in 1959 and sold a series of cards that was centered entirely around him.
+Williams retired the next year, so Fleer began adding around him other mostly retired players in a Baseball Greats series, which was sold with bubble gum.
 Two of these sets were produced before Fleer finally tried a 67-card set of currently active players in 1963.
 However, Topps held onto the rights of most players and the set was not particularly successful.

 Stymied, Fleer turned its efforts to supporting an administrative complaint filed by the Federal Trade Commission, alleging that Topps was engaging in unfair competition through its aggregation of exclusive contracts.
 A hearing examiner ruled against Topps in 1965, but the Commission reversed this decision on appeal.
-The Commission concluded that because the contracts only covered the sale of cards with gum, competition was still possible by selling cards with other small, low-cost products.
+The Commission concluded that because the contracts only covered the sale of cards with bubble gum, competition was still possible by selling cards with other small, low-cost products.
 However, Fleer chose not to pursue such options and instead sold its remaining player contracts to Topps for $395,000 in 1966.
 The decision gave Topps an effective monopoly of the baseball card market.

 That same year, however, Topps faced an attempt to undermine its position from the nascent players' union, the Major League Baseball Players Association.
 Struggling to raise funds, the MLBPA discovered that it could generate significant income by pooling the publicity rights of its members and offering companies a group license to use their images on various products.
-After putting players on Coca-Cola bottlecaps for $120,000, the union concluded that the Topps contracts did not pay players adequately for their rights.
+After putting players on Coca-Cola bottle caps for $120,000, the union concluded that the Topps contracts did not pay players adequately for their rights.